oppoverbakke/awesome-gdpr/README.md

 Awesome GDPR resources and tools for privacy professionals

 ### Overview of the General Data Protection Regulation
-  * https://gdpr-info.eu/ (English translation with connection to preamble and relevant articles)
+  * [GDPR-info](https://gdpr-info.eu/ - Related articles and text in the preamble.
+  * [GDPR-expert](https://www.gdpr-expert.com/home.html?mid=5) - compare the Regulation and the Directive.
+Related in preamble.
+Choose different countries for comparison.
-  * https://www.sandtro.no/gdpr/ (Norwegian translation with connection to preamble and relevant articles)
+  * [Personvernforordningen / Jan Sandtrø](https://www.sandtro.no/gdpr/) - Norwegian translation with connection to preamble and relevant articles.

 ### Data Protection Impact Assessments (DPIA)
   * [Open-source DPIA software from the French DPA](https://www.cnil.fr/en/open-source-pia-software-helps-carry-out-data-protection-impact-assesment)